BlitzNoval/Web-Application-AI-Bias-Detector/README.md

 ## Notes

+> **Notes**
-To protect API credentials, requests to Gemini, Claude, and Llama are routed through a secure server-side orchestration layer rather than directly from the browser.
+> To protect API credentials, requests to Gemini, Claude, and Llama are routed through a secure server-side orchestration layer rather than directly from the browser.
 This service is deployed via a controlled tunnel, ensuring API keys remain private and excluded from the client bundle.
+>

-Because responses depend on external providers and network routing, latency and success rates may vary based on service availability, traffic, and model load.
+> Because responses depend on external providers and network routing, latency and success rates may vary based on service availability, traffic, and model load.